 3' duration

-Studio recording of 6 instruments version by An Assembly, BBC studios 2021
+Studio recording of version for 6 instruments.
+An Assembly, BBC studios 2021

 Version for sines waves and playback